Divider/Brand Symbol

 Myth 4: All women will make enough milk if they work hard enough OR small breasts make little milk

-This notion creates a culture of shame around mums who are unable to produce enough breast milk.
+This notion creates a culture of shame around mums who are unable to produce enough breast milk, which also ties into common myths about breastfeeding.
 Some healthcare providers even contribute; it’s often suggested that if you don’t make 100% of your baby’s milk, you should stop trying altogether.
 Mum shaming is disgraceful – every single mum is just doing the best they can.

 “I pumped and pumped, for two weeks with nothing but a few ml’s to show for each time.
-It was painful, nursing didn’t work out… I called my midwife in tear, heartbroken that I couldn’t fulfil my baby’s needs.
-She told me to allow myself to ‘fail’ at this one tiny thing, that an upset mum was worse for my baby than a happy mum who feeds her formula” – Mum of 2 Erika recounted.
+It was painful, and nursing didn’t work out… I called my midwife in tears, heartbroken that I couldn’t fulfill my baby’s needs.
+She told me to allow myself to ‘fail’ at this one tiny thing that an upset mum was worse for my baby than a happy mum who feeds her formula.”
+(Erika, Mum of 2)

-There are several factors that can make milk production challenging.
+Several factors can make milk production challenging.
 Blood loss during birth, retained placenta, hormonal imbalances, polycystic ovarian syndrome (PCOS), or being over the age of 35 are all potential causes.
 Your breast size has nothing to do with your ability to produce enough milk for your baby.

 We have solutions to some of these problems.
-Feeding more frequently, "power pumping", or being prescribed the right medications and supplements can help your milk supply.
+Feeding more frequently, "power pumping", or being prescribed the proper medications and supplements can help your milk supply.
 Some mums swear by lactation teas full of fenugreek, blessed thistle, fennel, stinging nettle, goat's rue, moringa, and milk thistle.
-There are things you can do, and a lactation consultant can offer even more solutions to your specific challenges.
+You can do some things, and a lactation consultant can offer even more solutions to your specific challenges.

-However, supplementing your own milk with formula or donor milk is not something to feel ashamed of!
+However, supplementing your breast milk with formula or donor milk is not something to feel ashamed of!
 If you are interested in milk donation, check out Bonny’s story.
-It’s thought that as little as slightly less than 100ml of mums own breast milk can make a difference, so never feel ashamed to supplement your baby with other foods as your physical and emotional wellbeing, and arising situations require it.
+It’s thought that as little as slightly less than 100ml of mum's breast milk can make a difference.
+Thus, never feel ashamed to supplement your baby with other foods as your physical and emotional well-being, and arising situations require it.

 Myth 5: How much you pump tells you how much milk you are making